DataDog/documentation/content/en/continuous_integration/setup_tests/dotnet.md

 To instrument your test suite, prefix your test command with `dd-trace`, providing the name of the service or library under test as the `--dd-service` parameter, and the environment where tests are being run (for example, `local` when running tests on a developer workstation, or `ci` when running them on a CI provider) as the `--dd-env` parameter.

-You will also need to configure the tracer to use Call Target instrumentation by setting `DD_TRACE_CALLTARGET_ENABLED=true`, which is not the default value.
+Also, configure the tracer to use call target instrumentation by setting `DD_TRACE_CALLTARGET_ENABLED=true`, which is not the default value.

 For example: